-Financial stress in Australia has become quite prominent, especially more recently due to the current pandemic we’re experiencing.
+Financial stress in Australia has become quite prominent, especially more recently due to the rise in cost of living we’re experiencing.
 Financial concerns can be the result of losing your job or being retrenched, being unemployed and unable to find work, having debt that you can’t pay off or even just worrying about expected financial pressures.

-In March of this year, it was reported that 31 per cent of Australians found themselves to be under significant financial stress.
-This was a climb from the previous 28 per cent of people that reported levels of financial stress in April of 2020.
+Between inflation and the incremental interest rate hikes we’ve been facing, eliminating financial stress has become increasingly challenging.
+In June of 2023, it was reported that 43 per cent of Australians found themselves to be under some degree of financial stress.
+This was a climb from the previous 29 per cent of people that reported levels of financial stress in early 2022.

 Among a multitude of others, some causes of financial stress include: